executablebooks/sphinx-copybutton/doc/index.rst

    :target: https://pypi.org/project/sphinx_copybutton
    :alt: PyPi page

-Sphinx-copybutton does one thing: add little "copy" button to the right of your code blocks.
+Sphinx-copybutton does one thing: add a little "copy" button to the right of your code blocks.
 That's it!
 It is a lightweight wrapper around the excellent (and also lightweight) Javascript library `ClipboardJS <https://clipboardjs.com/>`_.